Azure/kubernetes-kms/README.md

 The KMS Plugin for Key Vault project welcomes contributions and suggestions.
 Please see [CONTRIBUTING](CONTRIBUTING.md) for details.

+## Release

+Currently, this project releases monthly to patch security vulnerabilities, and bi-monthly for new features.
+We target the **first week** of the month for release.

 ## Code of conduct

 This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
 For more information, see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.